Are You Certain?

 On Saturday’s drive home from such a powerful and encouraging evening, several Honolulu police cars approached, their lights blaring.
 They cruised past us to an emergency of some sort.
 One after another, they came out of nowhere, venturing onto the freeway, then shooting off onto various ramps, almost as if they were participating in an elegant, synchronized dance.
 I had never seen anything like it, and an odd uncertainty arose as I watched this show of lights and action through the windshield.

-Something was not right.
+Something was wrong.

 “Move to the left everyone!
 Move to the left!” was the call ringing from the speaker on the fire truck.
 Best we could, five or six lanes wide, we moved to the left.

-I know it can seem like such a cliche question, asking about eternity in light of a bad accident, but it was reality that night as I passed the horrific scene.
+I know it can seem like such a cliche question, asking about eternity in light of a bad accident, but it was a reality that night as I passed the horrific scene.
 Did the young officer go to heaven or hell?
 I don’t have that answer, but the Lord does.